 June kicks-off Indian History Month: A yearly initiative from Sarnamihuis to shed light on the Dutch history of the indentured laborers that migrated from South Asia to Surinam to take over plantation labor from the formerly enslaved Afro-Surinamese.
 In addition to history, it also focuses on the stories, traditions and practices that accompanied this history.
 This year’s edition centers Pride as its theme, which is why they invited the foundation Hindostaans & Queer to provide content and resources that show how queer identities have always been part of this history.
 In doing so, this collaboration contributes to the visibility and emancipation of Surinamese-Hindostani queer people in the Netherlands.
 Furthermore, it offers an exciting opportunity to connect internationally to descendants with similar histories of indentured labor migration.

-7TH EDITION: Queer Night Life
+Driving into a Queer Night Life

 Music, art, fun and visibility are the central themes of QueerCity.
 During this edition we want to focus on queer music performances and DJs!
 We are going to bring the nightlife to Pakhuis de Zwijger.
 The DJs will bring all kinds of tunes from all over the world.
 With this we want to turn the current mainstream music industry upside down and give a stage to queers, trans persons and non-binary persons to share their tunes with us.